discordjs/guide/guide/oauth2/README.md

 ![Adding Redirects](./images/add-redirects.png)

 Once you've added your redirect URL, you will want to generate an OAuth2 URL.
 Lower down on the page, you can conveniently find an OAuth2 URL Generator provided by Discord.
-Use this to create a URL for yourself with the `identify` scope.
+Use this to create a URL for yourself with the `identify`.
+Note that you need to select your redirect URL in the first box of this form too.

 ![Generate an OAuth2 URL](./images/generate-url.png)